LawCommissionofEnglandandWales/Crypto-token-definition/Definition.md

   <li>is recognised by the Protocol Rules of the Crypto-token System in which it is instantiated as, at any one time (including by reference to the state of the distributed ledger(s) or structured record(s) and the Protocol Rules relating to state transitions, if applicable):</li>
   <ol>
     <li>capable of being uniquely attached to or associated with a particular Data Address, and</li>
-    <li>capable of Authentication of an operation in respect of the particular instantiation of the data structure (including an operation to effect a change of state of the distributed ledger or structured record).</li>
+    <li>capable of Authentication of an operation in respect of the particular instantiation of the data structure (including, if applicable, an operation to effect a change of state of the distributed ledger or structured record).</li>
   </ol>
 </ol>